sourcegraph/javascript-typescript-langserver/README.md

 Introduces `limit` parameter to limit number of symbols to return

 ## Differences from LSP protocol specification
-In strict mode LSP server does not touch underlying file system, instead it uses addition to LSP protocol to fetch information about workspace structure and files content by sending proprietary `fs/...` requests back to the caller (`fs/readDir`, `fs/readFile`) and keeping results in memory.
+In strict mode LSP server does not touch underlying file system, instead it uses the [LSP files extension](https://github.com/sourcegraph/language-server-protocol/blob/master/extension-files.md) to retrieve workspace files and file contents.

 ## Known issues